 - Meet all essential behaviors for continuation and graduation

 Students who are having academic or clinical difficulties are encouraged to work directly with the course instructor and/or clinical preceptor, if applicable, as well as with their academic advisor and/or supervisory committee chair.
-Students who are not making satisfactory progress in a course or in the program of study will be issued a warning card, as outlined in Academic Services Memorandum No. 6.
-To guide the student toward success, a formal learning contract may be written by the faculty member and, as appropriate, Academic Services staff, in order to identify the areas of deficiency and specify corrective actions to satisfactorily meet course and/or program objectives.
+Students who are not making satisfactory progress in a course or in the program of study will be issued a warning card, as outlined in Student and Academic Services Memorandum No. 6.
+To guide the student toward success, a formal learning contract may be written by the faculty member and, as appropriate, Student and Academic Services staff, in order to identify the areas of deficiency and specify corrective actions to satisfactorily meet course and/or program objectives.
 This learning contract may accompany the warning card and will be placed in the student file.

 If the student is included on the UW Graduate School's Low Scholarship Report, the student may also be recommended for warn, probation, final probation, or drop by the School of Nursing Graduate Program Coordinator or the Associate Dean for Academic Affairs.